Getting a Drag

 "Getting a Drag" was the second single released by Lynsey de Paul.
 The song was co-written with David Jordan, and featured the de Paul penned b-side "Brandy".
 Released in November 1972 on MAM Records, the single entered the UK Singles Chart and peaked at number 18 and was still in the charts in early 1973.
 The single also reached number 46 on the German Singles Chart and had a four week run on the Dutch Single Tip chart where it peaked at number 7.
-It reached number 1 on the Israeli Galei Tzahal chart, No. 2 on the Radio Northsea International chart, and No. 12 in January 1973 on the Turkish singles chart as published in Milliyet.
+It reached number 1 on the Israeli Galei Tzahal chart, No. 2 on the Radio Northsea International chart, No. 12 in January 1973 on the Turkish singles chart as published in Milliyet, and No. 19 on the Swedish Poporama charts.